MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpairtemplate_inboundendpointpaircreated.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPairTemplate.InboundEndpointPairCreated

 ## -description

+Event raised when a remote device successfully creates an endpoint pair from itself to the local machine.
+Details about the new endpoint pair can be found in the event arguments.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -remarks